The Top 8 SEO Things Small Businesses Screw Up

 Rank Magic can help!

-That’s rather a lot of stuff to be aware of and to deal with.
+That’s rather a lot of small business SEO mistakes to be aware of and to deal with.
 And as a small business owner we know you have your hands full just running your business.
 That’s where Rank Magic can help.

 If you’d like us to explore your website over the phone with you and highlight any problem areas you may not be aware of, just give us a call.
 The call is free, but the advice can be priceless.